Ulatec/fractal-range-generator/README.md

 <p>An application that attempts to use fractal geometry and calculus to create a range of probabilistic outcomes for the price of a publicly traded security on a daily basis.
 As well the application generates multifactor and multi-duration trends.</p>

+<p>The purpose of this application is to find the extremities of risk in a given security.</p>

 <p>Original idea inspired by <a href="https://www.hedgeye.com/">Hedgeye Risk Management</a>.</p>

 # Notes